sammydowds/client-side-compare/README.md

 There are three data cards which repesent:
 1) **Popularity of a framework** - this is how many stars each framework has on Github.
 2) **Commit acitivity of a framework** - this is based on commits over the given period of time.
 3) **Issue resolution ratio** - this is the ratio of issues closed compared to the issues opened over the given period of time.
-I like to compare this to your COD KDR - the higher the better. ;)

 ## Github Data Table
 The github data table shows the source data, as well as some extra information which was included with one of the API calls for stars - so I kept it in.
 Although, the main focus should be on the data cards*.